-The well-prepared high school student will already know that there is a wealth of options to consider when you’re looking to find money for college.
-They’ll also know that paying for college isn’t an easy feat, and usually accomplished by exploring all of the resources available – scholarships, grants, tax credits, and student loans.
-The best strategies are to apply early for the best and most generous financial aid from a college, as often awards are given on a first come, first-served basis, and to apply often, as the more scholarships you strive for the more of a chance you’ll have to pay for school with the least amount of borrowing.
+The well-prepared high school student will know that there are many scholarships options to seek when funding college education.
+Paying for college is not easy feat, and is typically accomplished by exploring all of the resources available – scholarships, grants, tax credits, and student loans.
+The best strategies are to apply early for the best and most generous financial aid from a college, as many awards are given on a first come, first-served basis.
+Also apply often, as your chances of earning scholarships increases and you will not have to borrow or pay as much in the end.

 Avoiding Student Loans

 Keep Your Options Open

-So you’ve received the last of your scholarship awards and grant funding, and your parents’ savings account has been significantly depleted, you may be worried about making ends meet.
-Even though you may think you have taken out a small percentage in student loans, sacrifice goes a long way in cutting down and keeping down that student loan total.
+If you have receieved the last of your scholarship awards and grant funding, and your parents’ savings account has been significantly depleted, you may be worried about making ends meet.
+Even though you may think you have taken out a small percentage in student loans, sacrifice goes a long way in preventing future debt and anxiety.
 Consider working part-time through school so that you’re not running up debt to pay for your cost of living expenses.
-Or think about attending a community college where you’d not only face tuition fees at less than half the levels of most major universities, but have the option of living at home if you live close enough to the school is wise as well, so as to reduce room and board costs which can cost several thousands of dollars.
+Also consider attending a community college where tuition cost are more than half the cost of most major universities.
+Living at home if you live close enough to the school is wise as well, so as to reduce room and board costs which can cost several thousands of dollars.
 Even taking your general education requirements at a community college and then transferring to a four-year college could save you thousands of dollars in the long run.

 Review our Financial Aid section for more information about the process of funding your college education.
 Below are some of our must-visit pages that will help you prepare yourself for college using Scholarships.com’s free service:

 - Stafford Loans.
 Get all you can in Stafford Loans and then it's time to hit the folks up so you don't have to take out pricey private loans.